google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Support
 - C, C++, Java (and other JVM-based languages), Go, Python, Rust, and Swift
 - [GitHub Actions], [Google Cloud Build], and [Prow] (with more CI systems in progress)
-- [Extending support to other CI systems] is easy.
+- [Extending support to other CI systems] is easy

 ## Features